albchia/New-York-City-Blog/README.md

 It's time to create a blog to show off the City.
 In this Codecademy Pro project, we are going to practice various semantic HTML elements, so you can hone your skills and feel confident taking them to the real world.

-Some CSS elements have been added to style a little more to the HTML structure of the page.
+Some CSS elements have been added to style a little more the HTML structure of the page.

 ### Project Follow Up